department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/README.md

 - Veterans will more quickly view and complete tasks related to their payment and debt information.

 ### Undesired User Outcomes

 - We do not want this section to cause confusion or add to their cognitive load.
-It should be informative and usable
+It should be informative and usable.
-- We do not want the My VA page to become too cluttered or cumbersome, slowing down veterans, instead of expediting their experience
+- We do not want the My VA page to become too cluttered or cumbersome, slowing down veterans, instead of expediting their experience.

 ## Business Outcomes